LANGUAGE AND TRASLATION - GERMAN I

 Competencies and skills will be assessed through two types of summative examination:

 1) a compulsory written examination, to be taken before the oral examination.
 There are three parts to the written examination: listening, reading, writing.
-The written examination is structured like Goethe-Institut’s B1 certification.
+The written examination is structured like the models provided by the language assistant.
 The written examination lasts 3 hours.
 The written examination is assessed with marks ranging from 0 to 30 and the final mark will be calculated on the average of the written and oral examinations.

 2) an oral examination based on the basics of theory and the ability to apply them.
 The students will be expected to be able to reflect upon the German language and compare it with Italian.
 Both the contents and the language used to express them will be assessed.
 The mark will be communicated to the student immediately after the oral examination.
 Please remember that the enrollment to the round is COMPULSORY both for the written and for the oral examinations.